slegras/EBAI2017/hands-on/hands-on.md

 col = brewer.pal(9,'Set1')
 ````

-We now read the peak files for the three datasets:
+5. read the peak files for the three datasets:

 ```r
 # set the working directiry to the folder in which the peaks are stored
 setwd(<directory containing the peak files>)